Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, "Borderlines."

-If we have left out one of your favorite characters, please leave a note in the comments section!
+If we have left out one of your favorite doggy cartoon characters, please leave a note in the comments section; we will be happy to add that name to the list!

-The Most Memorable Cartoon Dogs of All Time
+The Most Memorable Cartoon Dog Names of All Time

-The Jeston's family dog Astro was a great Dane.
-He appears in the closing montage of each episode taking a walk in space, dragging his owner Georg- behind him as he chases a cat.
-Best buddies with George and his son Elroy, Astro is a non speaking dog whose grunts and whines communicate just as well as words would.
+The Jestons' family dog Astro was a Great Dane.
+He appears in the closing montage of each episode taking a walk in space, dragging his owner, George, behind him as he chases a cat.
+Best buddies with George and his son Elroy, Astro is a nonspeaking dog whose grunts and whines communicate just as well as words would.

 Augie Doggy and Doggy Daddy